rwnicholas/Systemd-Nvidia-Entry/README.md

 *	Arch Linux
 		`sudo pacman -S lsb-release`

+## Arch
+*	After installing Nvidia driver and lsb-release
+*	Run Systemd-Nvidia-Entry.sh
+*	On Arch there is no need to run it again after updates.

 ## Instructions
 *	After installing Nvidia drivers, and rebooting...
 *	Use Setup.sh to install the files
 *	You can use Setup.sh rm to remove the stuff

 ## Solus Instructions
 * Install bbswitch-current